robianmcd/keras-mri/README.md

 # Keras MRI
 Keras MRI is a neural network visualization tool for Keras.
-This is still in Alpha and some networks and types of layers are not yet supported.
+This is still in Beta and some networks (e.g. RNNs and 3D CNNs) and types of layers are not yet supported.

 # Install